magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/entities.md

 There are two types of space entities: **Avatar Entities** and **Object Entities**.
 Each type serves a different purpose, whether representing users or inanimate objects within the Space.
 These entities allow for interaction and visual representation, creating immersive experiences.

-* **Avatars** are used to represent the Avatar representation of all players in a Space.
-At a minimum they comprise a SpaceEntity, with a SpaceEntityType of Avatar, and a single AvatarSpaceComponent.
+* **Avatars** are the avatar representations of users in spaces.
+At a minimum they comprise a `SpaceEntity`, with a `SpaceEntityType` of Avatar, and a single AvatarSpaceComponent.
 * **Objects** represent everything else in your Space.
-They have no components added by default (unlike an Avatar which has the AvatarSpaceComponent automatically attached), but can have components added to define the visual elements and behaviour of your experience.
+They have no components added by default (unlike an Avatar which has the AvatarSpaceComponent automatically attached), but can have components added to define the visual elements and behavior of your experience.

 ### Avatar Entities